-But there are occasions, that, at least part of the image can benefit from intended blur in your picture.
+Landscape photographers usually strive for the highest possible sharpness from the front to the back in their photos.
+They use all feasible techniques to achieve this, such as focal distance, cameras or lenses with in-body stabilisation, tripods, wire release, remote controls, folded mirrors, or even focus stacking (combining different images with a distinct focus distance).
+But there are occasions when at least part of the image can benefit from the intended blur in your picture.
 This opens a new door to creative pictures.
+Bokeh and blurred background in landscape photography is the thing to go to.
 We will do this in cases where we want our subject to stand out, get all the attention, and make sure it doesn’t get lost in the background.
 We will achieve this while playing with the depth of field (DOF) that is defined as how much of an image is acceptably in focus (sharp).

-One big category of landscape photography where blur or bokeh can add a lot to your photograph is in nature and macro photography.
+One big category of landscape photography where blur or bokeh can significantly enhance a photograph is nature and macro photography.
 When you add bokeh outside of the depth of field, magic happens.
-Bokeh comes from the Japanese word “boke”, which means blur or haze.
+Bokeh comes from the Japanese word “boke,” which means blur or haze.
 The more colour and light spots in the background, the more visible the bokeh effect.

 We do this while optimising the composition and possibly placing the focal point in the frame based on the rule of thirds.